-Our co-founder, Stephen's resume, can be found below if you're interested in a successful product manager resume.
+Our co-founder, Stephen's product management resume, can be found below if you're interested in a successful product manager resume.
 To clarify, this is the resume that landed him an Associate Product Manager position at Google.

 More Product Manager Interview Resources

-Naturally, getting your foot in the door with a great resume is only the first step.
+Naturally, getting your foot in the door with a great product manager resume is only the first step.
 Now, you'll need to ace the interview to finally get the job offer.
 So be sure to check out some of our interview prep and PM-specific resources to help you do just that!

 💬 Review more commonly asked sample PM interview questions.